-Short-term investments, Receivables for securities, Uncollected premiums and agents' balances in the course of collection, Deferred premiums, agents' balances and installments booked but deferred and not yet due, and Payable for securities - The carrying amounts reported as admitted assets or liabilities for these financial instruments approximate their fair values due to the short-term nature of these financial instruments.
+Short-term investments, Receivables for securities, Uncollected premiums and agents' balances in the course of collection, Deferred premiums, agents' balances and installments booked but deferred and not yet due, Borrowed money, and Payable for securities - The carrying amounts reported as admitted assets or liabilities for these financial instruments approximate their fair values due to the short-term nature of these financial instruments.
+For long term borrowed funds, fair value is determined by termination value.